||Course Offerings | Physics

 PHY 210, 220, 230, 310, 320, 330, 340, 350 and one additional PHY course numbered 300 or higher.

-Note: Freshmen interested in taking physics courses and perhaps majoring in physics, chemistry, or chemical physics should consult a member of the Physics Program before beginning the fall term of their freshman year for proper placement in either PHY 110 or PHY 210.
+Note: First-year students interested in taking physics courses and perhaps majoring in physics, chemistry, or chemical physics should consult a member of the Physics Program before beginning the fall term of their first year for proper placement in either PHY 110 or PHY 210.
 Other students registering for 100- or 200-level physics courses should do likewise.

 It is strongly recommended that a student considering graduate study in physics take PHY 370, 380, and 399.